Are You Living On Sesame Street?

 When Count von Count shows how to count to ten, he does so with kindness, even though the image of him is that of a bloodthirsty vampire.
 (He was my least favorite character as a child.)
 The characters and people got along.
 Oscar the Grouch may have been a meanie at times but he was a caring grouch.

-I don’t care who you are, what you do, or how much money you have.
-If you are a jerk, I want to steer clear of all that.
-I used to go out to see bands by myself.
-I wanted to listen to music, maybe dance a little, and relieve stress.
+II used to go out to see bands by myself.
+As a musician and singer/songwriter, I wanted to listen to music, dance a little, and relieve stress.
 I know I got judged because if a female is dancing alone, they must be flucked up or drunk, right?
 I was neither.
-I was merely a person wanting to go out, take a break from reality and let go.
+I was merely a person wanting to listen to music, take a break from reality, and let go, but I knew I was being judged.

-It’s funny: If a child wiggles away at a musical event, people think it’s endearing and cute.
-But if an adult does it, they can be misjudged.
 That’s because, as adults, we have the judge gene on high alert.
 We forgot that part of our brains that enjoyed the moment instead of picking it apart.
 Can you think of a time when you were a kid and were judgy?
-No!
-Kids are free-spirited and take in everything like a sponge because of curiosity.
+Most likely not.
+Kids are free-spirited and curious sponges.
+Everything is new and fun.
+As adults, we can become jaded and experience life through a victim lens.

 Look, we learn our biases and prejudices from our families.
 It’s that simple.
 What is going on now with so many of us hating on the immigrants would be an easy fix on Sesame Street.
 Grover or Kermit the Frog would tell us that we need to focus on our lives, work to make our lives better, and stop worrying about what someone else is getting or doing (unless they are interrupting your peace or doing something illegal or immoral, then by all means, do something about it.)

 Thank you for reading.
 Let’s take a page from Sesame Street and be better people for ourselves and others.
 If we all do our part to be more mindful and kind, our world will be a better place.
+Let me know in the comments if you can relate to this.

 To Sesame Street,